 - 6 Curry Leaves

-- Add curd and salt.
-Make a thick dough.
-The consistency should be thicker than idli batter.
+- Add curd and salt to the flour and make a thick batter.
+Add a little water if the batter is too thick.
+The consistency should be idli batter.

 - Serve warm.